 The Bottom Line

-The Wolverine stack pairs BPC-157's local tissue repair with TB-500's systemic cell mobilization.
+The Wolverine stack pairs BPC-157's local angiogenesis with TB-500's systemic cell mobilization.
+BPC-157 builds blood vessels at the injury site.
+TB-500 sends repair cells through the body.
 The complementary mechanism theory is sound.
-The evidence gap is real.
-Zero combination studies exist.
+Zero combination studies exist to confirm the synergy.

-Each peptide individually has supporting data.
-BPC-157 has extensive preclinical research.
-TB-500 has Phase 2 human trial data.
+Each peptide individually has data.
+BPC-157 has 100+ animal studies and 3 small human pilots, though 80%+ of publications originate from a single lab group in Zagreb.
+TB-500 has Phase 2 human trial data showing accelerated wound healing (42-61% faster reepithelialization) and a safety profile comparable to placebo.
 The combination is the most popular peptide stack in the recovery community, but popularity is not proof.

 This is educational content about research compounds.
+Neither BPC-157 nor TB-500 is FDA-approved.
 Consult a healthcare provider before using any peptide.